-Corequisite: FASH 139 or 141 Transfer acceptability: CSU
+Corequisite: FASH 139 or 141

 Enhancement of pattern-making skills by supervised practice and active participatory experience in individual study.
 The specific content to be determined by the need of the student in agreement and under observation and direction of the instructor.